Asymptotically Optimal Knockoff Statistics via the Masked Likelihood Ratio: MLR statistics for group knockoffs

-Throughout the paper, we have proved several optimality properties of MLR statistics, and if we treat $X_{G_j}$ as a single compound feature, all of these theoretical results (namely Proposition \ref{prop::bestsigns} and Theorem \ref{thm::avgopt}) immediately apply to group MLR statistics as well.
+Throughout the paper, we have proved several optimality properties of MLR statistics, and if we treat $\bX_{G_j}$ as a single compound feature, all of these theoretical results (namely Proposition \ref{prop::intuit_opt} and Theorem \ref{thm::avgopt}) immediately apply to group MLR statistics as well.

 To compute group MLR statistics, we can use exactly the same Gibbs sampling strategy as in Section \ref{subsec::gibbs}---indeed, one can just treat $X_{G_j}$ as a basis representation of a single compound feature and use exactly the same equations as derived previously.
+This method is implemented in \texttt{knockpy}.